Offshore Wind Cable Installation

 How HDD Is Used in Offshore Wind Cable Installation

 Since offshore wind farm cables are installed from land to sea, cables must be fed below the ground.
 Instead of digging open trenches for the offshore wind farm cable to be installed, horizontal directional drilling is a trenchless, more environmentally friendly method and minimizes impacts to key infrastructure.
 The trenchless method of HDD uses a drill rig to create a conduit for the offshore wind farm cable to be pulled through.
-Our sister company, ECI Drilling International is an expert in horizontal directional drilling, working with Caldwell Marine regularly on both power cable installation and offshore wind farm cable installation projects.
+Our sister company, Huxted Trenchless is an expert in horizontal directional drilling, working with Caldwell Marine regularly on both power cable installation and offshore wind farm cable installation projects.

 Who Have We Worked With?